Causes of the Cold War Timeline

 Origins of Totalitarianism

-Hannah Arendt's Origins of Totalitarianism proposes that both Nazism and Communism are forms of the same political tendency, totalitarianism, which she defines as an authoritarian politics that mobilizes mass support and uses terror to crush resistance.
+Hannah Arendt's Origins of Totalitarianism proposes that both Nazism and communism are forms of the same political tendency, totalitarianism, which she defines as authoritarian politics that mobilizes mass support and uses terror to crush resistance.

 Negotiations Begin in Korea

 Peace negotiations begin in Korea, but will drag on for two more years.
 Combat continues.

 After General Douglas MacArthur publicizes his disagreements with President Truman's "limited war" policy, which prevents MacArthur from using nuclear weapons, Truman accuses MacArthur of insubordination and removes him from command of American forces in Korea.
 The removal of MacArthur—an iconic and popular World War II leader—provokes a huge public outcry in the United States, where MacArthur is greeted as a hero upon his return.

 Nearly seven years after V-J Day, the United States ends its military occupation of Japan.

 Republican Dwight D. Eisenhower, the famous World War II general, defeats Democrat Adlai Stevenson in the American presidential election.

 May 26, 1952